deeptikorwar/MyBash/README.md

 You can learn these commands by watching the [learnlinux.tv](https://www.youtube.com/channel/UCxQKHvKbmSzGMvUrVtJYnUA) YouTube videos.

 The scripts are organised into two folders:
-* Commands: files in this folder [https://github.com/deeptikorwar/MyBash/tree/master/Commands](Commands) introduce you to some basic commands
+* Files in the [Commands](https://github.com/deeptikorwar/MyBash/tree/master/Commands) folder introduce you to some basic commands
-* Scripts: files in this folder introduce you to basic scripting
+* Files in the [Scripts](https://github.com/deeptikorwar/MyBash/tree/master/Scripts) folder introduce you to some basic scripting

 To execute a script:
 1. Download the file